-During the three months ended September 30, 2005, we issued an aggregate of 500,000 common units upon conversion of 381,000 Series Two Preferred Units by the holder thereof.
-We issued the common units in reliance on exemptions from registration under Section 4(2) and Section 3(a) (9) of the Securities Act of 1933, as amended.
-We relied on the exemption under Section 4(2) based upon factual representations received from the limited partner who received the common units.
-The common units were subsequently redeemed in exchange for an equivalent number of shares of common stock of Boston Properties, Inc.
+- (a) During the three months ended September 30, 2005, the Company issued 533,737 shares of common stock in exchange for 533,737 common units of limited partnership tendered for redemption by certain limited partners of Boston Properties Limited Partnership.
+An aggregate of 500,000 of such common units had been issued by Boston Properties Limited Partnership upon conversion of 381,000 Series Two Preferred Units.
+The Company issued the shares of common stock in reliance on an exemption from registration under Section 4(2) of the Securities Act of 1933.
+The Company relied on the exemption based upon factual representations received from the limited partners who received these shares.

+- (b) Not applicable.

+- (c) Issuer Purchases of Equity Securities